“Spirituals were the blues

 These two roles in their art and their culture.

-They were doing so in African culture before they arrived on these shows,
+They were doing so in African culture before they arrived on

 They were doing this during Slavery